-You want to make a herb bed but have no clue where to start?
-Starting a garden is easier than you think!
+Have you always wanted to start a garden, but have no idea how to start?
+Getting flowers and vegetables to grow is easier than you think!
 Here are some tips to get you started with gardening and how to keep it rolling.

 The fondest memories of my childhood were spent on the ten acres of gardens on Shelburne Farms.
 My favorite gardening and farm adventures during our years on the Farm included being in the woods, attending summer camp every year, and swimming in Lake Champlain.

 My least favorite activities were stacking firewood (but I’m quite good at it), lugging buckets of water to the chickens during wintertime, and that one turkey who didn’t like people.

-I also went in waves of liking/disliking gardening (just ask my parents), and still have dreams of that “tomato tar” that is a struggle to get off your fingertips.
+I also went in waves of liking/disliking gardening (just ask my gardener parents), and still have dreams of that “tomato tar” that is a struggle to get off your fingertips.
 So as you can only assume, my “green thumb” is a work in progress.

 My most favorite part of gardening NOW is getting to share it with my three boys, as well as the children at a local preschool.
 The best part about having them participate in the process of preparing the soil, adding the seeds, examining pests, and eventually (and hopefully!) tasting the end results is that you get to see a garden through their eyes.
 I’ve also learned that gardening is about trials and errors.
-Sometimes the plants do exactly as you had thought they’d do, and other times it’s not the case.
+Sometimes the flower and vegetable plants do exactly as you had thought they’d do, and other times it’s not the case.

 It’s not too late to get started with gardening, here’s how.

 (Anywhere from the end of August – present-day September)

 (Beginning of September)

 I made a list as to how much organic compost/soil I needed to add to our raised bed gardens.
-I ordered worms (Brad’s suggestion), ordered seeds, and cleaned up the three raised beds of weeds.
+I ordered worms (Brad’s suggestion), fertilizer, mulch, seeds, and cleaned up the three raised beds of weeds.
 We have about 1/2 of a bed of strawberries which I left since they’re a perennial plant.